Below is a list of some common insurance terms and definitions.

 EDI: This stands for Electronic Data Interchange.
 This is a form of electronic communication used by companies to exchange data.
 Clearinghouses and insurance payers, for example, communicate via EDI.

-EFT: This stands for Electronic Fund Transfer.
+EFT: This stands for Electronic Funds Transfer.
 This is a direct deposit or wire transfer between two bank accounts.
 Also known as ACH, many payers offer the option of signing up to receive payments via EFT instead of paper checks.
 To set up EFT, contact the payer directly.
 For more details, see Getting paid by an insurance payer.

-ERAs: An ElectronicRemittance Advice (ERA) is the electronic version of an EOB.
-These are also called Payment Reports in SimplePractice.
+ERA: An Electronic Remittance Advice is the electronic version of an EOB.
+These are called Payment Reports in SimplePractice.

 J - P